 Since the first Run the Blades in 2015, RTB has grown to become one of the largest trail running events in the UK. is a totally unique event held exclusively within the UK’s largest onshore wind farm, Whitelee Wind Farm.
 The site offers a real feel for the great outdoors, but is a convenient 20 minute drive from the centre of Glasgow.
 Incorporating three distances – a 10K, half marathon and 50K ultramarathon – the event makes trail running accessible to runners of all fitness and experience levels.
 It’s also growing in popularity.
 The 2018 and 2019 events saw backing by both ScottishPower Renewables and EventScotland and an international field with records being broken in five of the six race categories (male and female 10K, half marathon and 50K ultra).

 So, what to expect?
-Turbines towering 140 metres above your head, robust route signage, friendly marshals and support, the best race medal and amazing goody bag (we put the ‘good’ in goody bag), a vibrant Event Village with music and an expanded selection of food vans.
+Turbines towering 140 metres above your head, robust route signage, friendly marshals and support, the best race medal and amazing goody bag (we put the ‘good’ in goody bag), a vibrant Event Village with music and a cracking coffee van.
 Three challenging routes and a bit of a hill to test yourself near the end.

 Run the Blades Events